michaeldmcqueen/coreveritas.org/pages/about/index.md

 ---

-CoreVeritas is a 501(c)(3) non-profit focused on enhancing the capacity of individuals, teams, organizations, and communities to effectively thrive, grow…to be healthy.
+CoreCommunities is a 501(c)(3) non-profit focused on enhancing the capacity of individuals, teams, organizations, and communities to effectively thrive, grow…to be healthy.

 We believe that there are core issues - specific to each individual, team, organization, and community - that must be effectively addressed but are tough to even discuss.